andrewjilks/taszker/README.md

 ## Running the Application

-To start the application, execute the following command:
+To start the application scripting functions, execute the following command:
 ```bash
 ./src/main.sh
 ```

-This will start the app, run the setup script, and initialize the log file.
+This will start the scripting functions, run the setup script, and initialize the log file.

 ## Log Cleanup